hemprichbennett/bat-diet/README.md

 iNEXT analysis of the data uses the script 'scripts/r/all_bats_inext.R'

 For the OTU analysis data was first generated using the script 'scripts/r/otu_conclusion_check_generation.R', then analysed with 'scripts/r/otu_conclusion_check_output_use.R'

+The important rarefaction analysis using LOTUS is done using the script array_site_motu95_confidence_intervals.R, initiated on apocrita using in_site_otu_95.sh.
+The output is then visualised locally using ranges_analysis.R